angulardart/angular/doc/advanced/on-push.md

 }
 ```

-**GOOD**:
+BEST PRACTICE: Use observable mutable state.

+Mutations should notify observers, which can then mark themselves for change
-Use an observable mutable model.
-Prefer this approach when state is shared
+detection if necessary.
+Prefer this approach when state is shared non-locally,
-non-locally, such as between disjoint subtrees or across multiple generations.
+such as between disjoint subtrees or across multiple generations.

 ```dart {.good}
 class ObservableModel {